The Heather Channel Chapter 1

 "We can't just flame people because they're scared of dragons!"
 Astrid said.
 "Not everybody knows about Berk and our peaceful dragons."

 "Actually, I think Ruff is almost right," Hiccup replied.
 "Look in the stern of that ship; there's a man and a woman tied up.
-I think that's a pirate ship.
+I think that's a pirate ship, and we need to take them out.
 Here's the plan..."

 A minute later, Hookfang approached the hostile ship from the front.
 A squirt of flame set both the mast and the sail on fire.
 A moment later, Toothless dove and blasted the deck right where the mast joined it.
 The burning mast slowly toppled forward, covering the entire front of the ship with the flaming sail.
 The men in the front quickly jumped overboard, followed by the men in back, who realized their entire ship would soon be a cauldron of flames.

 Now Stormfly swooped in and plucked the tied-up man off the deck.
 Meatlug, right behind them, lifted off with the woman.
 Barf now covered the ship with the smoky ingredients for a final blast.

 "I love the smell of green gas in the morning!"
 Tuffnut crowed.
 "It smells like...
 Vikingness!"
 Belch sparked, and when the smoke cleared, the splintered remains of the ship were sinking into the depths.